Table of Contents

 Words of advice

 Words of advice and encouragement from a more significant percentage of encouragement.
 Words spoken can go a long way in the life of an individual.
 It won’t stop ringing in their ears.
 It could also come as words of guidance and mentorship that will help a man shape his life.
 Words are golden; a word of encouragement can lighten up someone’s mood and catalyze them to do better things.
-I have heard from people who practice encouragement leadership that comments help revive people than any other encouragement means.
+I have heard from people who practice encouragement leadership that comments help revive people more than any other encouragement means.

 Even after they had forgotten that they said some words at some particular time, people still come back to them to share testimonies of how their terms had changed their lives some years back.
-When you speak to them, you choose your words carefully because you are trying to bring them back to life, encouraging them to want to do more, opening their eyes to see positives, bringing up the potentials in them, and many more.
+When you speak to them, you choose your words carefully because you are trying to bring them back to life, encouraging them to want to do more, opening their eyes to see positives, bringing up their potential in them, and many more.

 As a leader, your lifestyle speaks more about who you are.
 In some cases where you don’t have the opportunity to talk to some people, your lifestyle can do the talking.
 As we have said earlier, encouragement leadership is not something you pick on a to-do list.
 It is a lifestyle that is aimed at being a better person.
 If your words and lifestyle do not correlate, encouragement becomes very hard because people won’t take you seriously.